cotton-ahn/frankmocap_notebooks/README.md

 # frankmocap_notebooks
 - This repository is to use the [FrankMocap](https://github.com/facebookresearch/frankmocap) easier..
 (MAYBE)
+- Disclaimer: This repo. would be outdated since FrankMocap is updated and we forgot the fork the previous version.
+Please visit "youtube_frankmocap" instead.

 # Preparation
 0. Prepare Ubuntu 18.04+ and Anaconda